walton5511/wikiwikihk/docs/custom-features/hero-shell-system.md

 ## Raidbox and Reward

-Upon defeating Caligor, all participants will receive a raid box.
+Upon defeating Caligor, all participants with enough contribution points will receive a raid box.
+You can get contribution points by dealing damage either to enemies or boss itself.
-The Faction that dealt the most damage will receive a **Caligor's Glowing Treasure**, while the other side will receive a **Caligor's Dimming Treasure**.
+The Faction that dealt the most damage will receive a **Caligor's Glowing Treasure** and **1x Shell Fragment**, while the other side will receive a **Caligor's Dimming Treasure**.
 You have 1 hour to defeat Caligor, otherwise the event will end and no one will receive a reward.

 - **Caligor's Glowing Treasure**